 Having a mentor will help you develop your knowledge in these areas and help you to develop your confidence and communication skills.

-UCB mentoring initiatives
+University College Birmingham mentoring initiatives

 If you are interested in having a mentor, please take a look at the different initiatives we offer:

 Are you a school student studying in the West Midlands area?